 Start building a new value proposition in the time of decline stage in product life cycle

-If all your efforts are in vain and the product becomes completely unprofitable the right choice is to discontinue it from the market.
-On this condition, you have got can sell the product to someone who sees some value in it or just close it down.
+If all your efforts are in vain and the product becomes completely unprofitable, the right choice is to discontinue it from the market.
+On this condition, you can sell the product to someone who sees some value in it or just close it down.

-With the resources accumulated during the product’s maturity and decline, you’d be able to enter the market with new value propositions, thereby launching a new product life cycle.
+With the resources accumulated during the product's maturity and decline, you could enter the market with new value propositions, thereby launching a new product life cycle.

-Creating an MVP requires experienced product designers to accure maximum value with minimal cost.
-Eleken can help you design the smallest thing that you can build and that someone would pay for, or even just use.
+Creating an MVP requires experienced product designers to acquire maximum value with minimal cost.
+Eleken can help you design the smallest thing that you can build and that someone would pay for or even just use.